 Most of the time, a traffic ticket imposes a legal duty to pay a fine.
 However, it can also impose a duty to take an affirmative action such fixing a taillight or showing proof of insurance to a judge.

 Traffic Violations: Misdemeanor or Felony?

-Some traffic violations in Oklahoma are statutorily classified as either misdemeanors or felonies.
-For example, reckless driving, defined as driving carelessly or wantonly and without regard for the safety of persons or property around you, is classified as a misdemeanor.
+Reckless driving — defined as driving carelessly or wantonly and without regard for the safety of persons or property around you — is classified as a misdemeanor.
 Okla.
 Stat. tit.
-47 § 11-901.
+47 § 11-901

-However, a repeat DUI (driving under the influence), is charged as a felony if the prior DUI occurred within the prior 10 years.
+However, a repeat DUI (driving under the influence), is charged as a felony if the prior DUI occurred within the last 10 years.

 Penalties Can Vary

 Penalties vary quite a bit, and some can involve jail time.
 This is especially true with multiple violations.

 A first conviction for reckless driving is punishable by 5 to 90 days of jail time, a fine between $100 and $500, or both.

 The penalties become harsher with subsequent convictions.
 A subsequent violation is punishable by a jail term of between 10 and 180 days, a fine between $100 and $1,000, or both.